Gun salute: 21-gun salute

+Other numbered salutes

+To honor the 75th birthday of King Charles III, a number of special salutes were fired.
+A 41-gun salute was fired by the King's Troop Royal Horse Artillery in London's Green Park.
+This was one of a number of gun salutes on the day, including a 62-gun salute at the Tower of London.

+Minute gun salute

+The firing of guns at intervals of one minute is a traditional expression of mourning used at sea and at state funerals.
+In the United Kingdom in 1837 at the funeral of King William IV, guns were fired all day, but at for Queen Victoria, there was a salute of eighty-one minute guns, one for each year of her life, a custom that has continued at royal funerals since.
+In the United States, at noon on the day of presidential funerals, military installations across the country fire a 21 minute gun salute.

 By type

 Naval cannon fire

 When a cannon was fired, it partially disarmed the ship until reloaded, so needlessly firing a cannon showed respect and trust.
 As a matter of courtesy a warship would fire her guns harmlessly out to sea, to show that she had no hostile intent.
 At first, ships were required to fire seven guns; meanwhile forts, with their more numerous guns and a larger supply of gunpowder, were required meanwhile to fire 21 times.
 Later, as the quality of gunpowder improved, the British increased the number of shots required from ships to match the forts.

 The system of odd-numbered rounds originated from Samuel Pepys, Secretary to the Navy in the Restoration, as a way of economising on the use of powder, the rule until that time having been that all guns had to be fired.
 Odd numbers were chosen, as even numbers indicated a death.

 As naval customs evolved, the 21-gun salute came to be reserved for heads of state, with fewer rounds used to salute lower-ranking officials.
-Today, In the US Armed Forces, heads of government and cabinet ministers (e.g., the Vice President, U.S. cabinet members, and service secretaries), and military officers with five-star rank receive 19 rounds; four-stars receive 17 rounds; three-stars receive 15; two-stars receive 13; and a one-star general or admiral receives 11.
+Today, in the US Armed Forces, heads of government and cabinet ministers (e.g., the Vice President, U.S. cabinet members, and service secretaries), and military officers with five-star rank receive 19 rounds; four-stars receive 17 rounds; three-stars receive 15; two-stars receive 13; and a one-star general or admiral receives 11.
 These same standards are currently adhered to by ground-based saluting batteries.

 Multiples of 21-gun salutes may be fired for particularly important celebrations.
 In monarchies this is often done at births of members of the royal family of the country and other official celebrations associated with the royal family.